mleonardallen/DeepRL-Navigation/REPORT.md

 - [Noisy DQN](https://arxiv.org/abs/1706.10295).
 "We introduce NoisyNet, a deep reinforcement learning agent with parametric noise added to its weights, and show that the induced stochasticity of the agent's policy can be used to aid efficient exploration."
 - [Distributed DQN](https://arxiv.org/abs/1707.06887) "In this paper we argue for the fundamental importance of the value distribution: the distribution of the random return received by a reinforcement learning agent.
 This is in contrast to the common approach to reinforcement learning which models the expectation of this return, or value."
 - Try different regularization and activation functions (dropout, relu, tanh)
+- To choose the best parameters, allow the agent to learn over a longer period, and not just until the agent solves the environment
+- Try more combinations of parameters to find the best network and hyperparameters, as well as try many times to make sure that the performance is consistent.
+- Try momentum or decay with learning rate and tau